 The Battle Creek Debris Basin is regularly maintained and cleaned out as part of the operation of this debris basin.
 There are no known wetlands within the Battle Creek Debris Basin.
-Most likely there could be wetlands along the banks of Battle Creek.
+Most likely there could be very limited jurisdictional wetlands along the banks of Battle Creek.